FAForever/wiki-pages/Development/AI/AI-Modding.md

 AI behaviour gets keyed by files in the **/lua/AI/AIBaseTemplates/** folder.

 This is where it gets interesting.
 Once you have configured your **keys**, you can start creating templates for your AI to follow.
-In order to do this, you need to create a **BuildTemplate** and a list of **Builders**.
+To do this, you need to create a **BuildTemplate** and a list of **Builders**.
 You must always keep your **keys** around during this part, as they are what identify an AI individually.

 A **BuildTemplate** contains a function that returns your **key** so it knows to use that **BuildTemplate** for the AI that is linked with the specific **keys**.
 Let's take the **epic1** key as shown above.